 - Curling leaves

-Pepper leaf spot is a common bacterial plant infection seen all around the world.
-It is most common in rainy, humid, and warm climates.
+Bacterial leaf spot is a common bacterial plant infection seen all around the world.
+It is most common in rainy, humid, and temperate climates.
 These are the environmental conditions in which the bacteria can spread most easily.

 Leaf spot is a bacteria, so it can be spread by touch, through seeds, or via soil.
 Use cleanly soil and watering practices to avoid splashing the leaves with soil or cross contaminating.